nimbbl-tech/nimbbl-ios-sample-app/README.md

 ## Steps to build the project
 1. Download the source code
+2. Perform `pod update` to get latest version of `Nimbbl-SDK`
-2. Open the `PaymentApp.xcworkspace`
+3. Open the `PaymentApp.xcworkspace`
-3. Add your access key in place of `<access_key>` in ViewController.swift
+4. Add your access key in place of `<access_key>` in ViewController.swift
-4. Run the project
+5. Run the project

 Note: